Renz-Victa/Real-Time-Weather-Dashboard/README.md

 ## License

-MIT — free to use, modify, and distribute.
+MIT — free to use, modify and distribute.

 ---